ksator/junos-orchestration-with-vagrant/README.md

 "3vsrx" has vagrant details for a topo with 3 vsrx (ffp) connected together + ansible provisionner (basic).

-"3vsrx-v2" has vagrant details for a topo with 3 vsrx (ffp) connected together + ansible provisionner.
+"3vsrx-v2" has vagrant details for a topology with 3 vsrx (ffp) connected together + ansible provisionner.
 This ons is more advanced and interresting: ansible uses a jinja2 template to build bgp details for each device and then push the conf

 "ubuntu_junos" has vagrant details for a vsrx (ffp) and an ubuntu box (14.04).